angelikizoi/FlaskBlogUsers/README.md

 # Flask Blog Application

 A simple Flask blog application that allows users to register, log in, create blog posts, and comment on posts.
-Admin users can manage posts (create, edit, delete), while registered users can leave comments on blog posts.
+Admin users can manage posts
+(create, edit, delete), while registered users can leave comments on blog posts.

+This project is based on and inspired by the **100 Days of Code: The Complete Python Pro Bootcamp for 2023** course by Angela Yu.
+The course provides an excellent introduction to Python and was the foundation for this game.
+You can check out the course on [Udemy](https://www.udemy.com/course/100-days-of-code/?couponCode=ST14MT101024#reviews).
 ## Features
 - User registration and login
 - Admin-only access to post creation, editing, and deletion